jcook3701/python3-cookiecutter/README.md

 __Version:__ 0.1.0

 ## Overview
-Python3 cookiecutter template project + Github docs template generation.
+Python3 cookiecutter template project + Github docs template generation + Sphinx docs template generation.

 __Note:__ Unless you are using a newer version of cookiecutter >= 2, ```--no-input``` is necessary for template generation without error.